-The period of notice depends on an employee's length of service in a company:
+The period of notice under indefinite (and definite from 22nd February 2016) contracts depends on an employee's length of service in a company:

-- 2 weeks if the length of service is shorter than 6 months; - 1 month if the length of service is at least 6 months; and

-3 months - if the length of service is at least 3 years.
+- two weeks if the length of service is shorter than six months; - one month if the length of service is at least six months; and - three months if the length of service is at least three years.

-In case of employment for a trial period the terms of notice are as follows:
+In the case of employment for a trial period, the terms of notice are as follows:

-- 3 working days if the trial period does not exceed 2 weeks; - 1 week if the trial period exceeds 2 weeks; and - 2 weeks if the trial period exceeds 3 months.
+- three working days if the trial period does not exceed two weeks; - one week if the trial period exceeds two weeks; and - two weeks if the trial period exceeds three months.